citris-ucmerced/F3/README.md

 If you have cloned this repository to your desktop, follow these steps:

 1. Navigate to `src > assets > sheets`.
-Here, you will find all the CSV files that contain the content for the site:
+Here, you will find all the CSV files that contains content for the site:
    - `news.csv`: News tab
-   - `recipients.csv`: Challenge Grant tab
    - `staff.csv`: People tab

 2. To update the information, use a spreadsheet editor like Microsoft Excel to edit the corresponding sheets.